Keep in touch!

 If you are interested in yoga for specific gains in strengthening and flexibility we recommend Ropes Yoga.
 The cornerstone of Ropes Yoga is alignment, providing a specific and accurate approach towards flexibility, strength, control, breath and focus.

-As all Yoga Classes at Universal Practice are taught by Physiotherapists, we understand how to provide an environment that is safe for women during pregnancy.
+As all Yoga Classes at Melbourne’s Universal Practice are taught by Physiotherapists, we understand how to provide an environment that is safe for women during pregnancy.
 Practicing Yoga during pregnancy is a wonderful opportunity to take the time to focus on yourself.
-For this clientele we recommend Ropes Yoga, as the feedback from the Ropes provides support and the class is focussed around alignment and stability.
+For this clientele we recommend our Signature Ante & Post Natal Yoga Class which is specifically designed for pregnant women, or our Ropes Yoga, as the feedback from the Ropes provides support and the class is focussed around alignment and stability.
 At 20 weeks gestation we recommend a 30 Minute Physiotherapy Appointment with one of our Physiotherapists, to discuss modifications, assess structural stability of your body and guide you on how best to manage the later half of your pregnancy.

 At Universal Practice we have many clients that practice Yoga in the later years of their life.
 For those mature clients, we recommend a 30 Minute Physiotherapy Appointment prior to attending your first class so we can assess your body, in relation to its limitations and your goals, and discuss the best approach for you.